Mandla

 Mandla is a city with municipality in Mandla district in the Indian state of Madhya Pradesh.
 It is the administrative headquarters of Mandla District.
 The city is situated in a loop of the Narmada River, which surrounds it on three sides, and for 15 miles between Mandla and Ramnagar, Madhya Pradesh the river flows in a deep bed unbroken by rocks.
 The Narmada is worshiped here, and many ghats have been constructed on the banks of the river.

 It was a capital of the Gondwana Kingdom who built a palace and a fort, which in the absence of proper care have gone to ruins.

 History

-Writers such as Alexander Cunningham, John Faithfull Fleet, Moti Raven Kangali, Girija Shankar Agrawal and Brajesh Mishra identify Mandla as the location of ancient Mahishmati.
+Writers including Alexander Cunningham, John Faithfull Fleet, Moti Raven Kangali and Girija Shankar Agrawal identified Mandla as the location of ancient Mahishmati.

-Gondwana queen, Rani Durgavati shah ruled Mandla province and fought against Akbar in her valiant effort to save her kingdom; which is still subject to folklore.
-Rani Avantibai of Ramgarh later fought with the British to save her kingdom from annexation.